-12. Show Mr. Shape Head
+10. Show Mr. Shape Head

+We are going to introduce a character who we'll sing and read about.
 Bring everyone's attention to the board and draw a large square - this will be the head.
-Using your shape cut-outs, your students are going to help you make Mr Shape Head.
-Make sure some of your cut-out shapes have some sticky tape or blue-tack on the back.
+Make sure some of your cutout shapes have some sticky tape or blue-tack on the back.

-Hold up a triangle cut-out, elicit that shape.
-Then ask a student to come up and stick it onto the nose position inside the square head.
+Hold up a triangle cutout, elicit that shape and stick it to the nose position inside the square head.
 Keep doing this with the shapes until you have a complete head/face.
-Everyone will really enjoy helping you make the character's face!
+Everyone will enjoy watching a face grow out of the shapes they have been playing with.

+Also make sure to elicit the face vocab for each face shape.

-13. Sing the "Mr. Shape Head" song
+11. Sing the "Mr. Shape Head" song